IPVS-AS/BDSN-FDC/README.md

 # BDSN-FDC
 Repository for the Bayesian Decision Support Network for Fault Diagnosis and Correction (BDSN-FDC).
-An Ontology-Driven Bayesian Network Approach to Fault Diagnosis and Correction in Manufacturing
+The BDSN-FDC includes an ontology-driven Bayesian network approach to fault diagnosis and correction in manufacturing

 ## Repository Overview